Learn more about Eion, our carbon removal process, and how we’re working with farmers and the existing agriculture system.

 This measurement process shows that six to nine months after the olivine is applied, that 40% to 70% of carbon was removed.
 The remaining 30% of deliverable CDR will be verified over the next 12 months as the olivine continues to break down.
 Direct measurement enables us to prove carbon removal has happened, rather than estimating.
 It’s critical to build trust in ERW, and with direct measurement we create abundant digital artifacts that can be audited and verified by independent bodies.

 Eion is committed to scientific collaboration with ERW stakeholders on important endeavors related to MRV that will unlock scale for this critical carbon removal pathway.
-We are working with ag leaders to expand field trials across a diverse range of soils, crops, climate and management practices.
-Through partnerships with research institutions like University of Illinois Urbana-Champaign, University of Sheffield, USDA-ARS Field Sites, Rutgers, AgMetrics, and the Illinois Crop Improvement Association, we’re helping build a robust set of data points on ERW.
+We are working with ag leaders to expand field trials across a diverse range of soils, crops, climates, and management practices.
+Through partnerships with research institutions like the University of Illinois Urbana-Champaign, University of Sheffield, USDA-ARS Field Sites, Rutgers, AgMetrics, and the Illinois Crop Improvement Association, we’re helping build a robust set of data points on ERW.

 Olivine is one of the Earth’s most common minerals and is found in the upper mantle, just beneath the crust.
 Olivine is so abundant that more water may be dissolved in the olivine of the Earth’s mantle than is contained in all of the oceans combined.
 Today, 80% of the global olivine production originates from Norway managed by family-run quarrying businesses that have safely handled the mineral for generations.